br0ast/simulationontology/development/2/informal CQ.md

 ### General Question

-Retrieve all simulations along with their sources.
+What are the simulations and which sources support their existence?

 ### Example Applied Question

-Retrieve all simulations along with their sources.
+What are the simulations and which sources support their existence?

 #### Expected Outcome